 vv.
 1-6 — About true giving and the destruction of the 2nd Hebrew Temple (fulfilled 70 A.D.)

 vv.
 7-9 — Jesus answers the Disciples’ request for the signs of the 2nd Temple’s destruction with a description of “things that must first take place,” and that, ‘the end does not follow immediately (after the “first things”).
 The ‘things that must first take place’ are the wars of the Jews, circa 70 A.D. and the destruction of the 2nd Temple.
 Jesus also states the Disciples should not be misled by false Christs and by claims that “the time” (of the Kingdom’s establishment) is near.
-[The Disciples erroneously looked for an immediate establishment of Christ’s Kingdom up until the time of his post-resurrection 40 days and Pentecost; BUT after the Spirit did come (Acts 1-2) and helped the Apostles understanding, they all looked toward an imminent “gathering together” (i.e. rapture).
-They no longer looked toward an imminent establishment of the Kingdom.]
+[The Disciples erroneously looked for an immediate establishment of Christ’s Kingdom up until the time of his post-resurrection 40 days and Pentecost; BUT after the Spirit did arrive (Acts 1-2) and helped the Apostles understanding, they all looked toward an imminent “gathering together” (i.e. resurrection of the dead to join the living for kingdom entrance judgment).
+Since Jesus ascended into the sky, they no longer looked for Jesus to immediately establish the Kingdom.]
 What Christ clearly teaches is THERE IS A TIME PERIOD BETWEEN THE DESTRUCTION OF THE 2ND TEMPLE AND THE END.

 vv.
 10-11 — Jesus describes the signs of “THE END” and prefaces it by saying, “Then…” (or, “at that time”).